-L. Price Blackford, age 71, has been a director of the Corporation since 2012.
+- L. Price Blackford, age 72, has been a director of the Corporation since 2012.
 He currently serves as the Corporation's Lead Independent Director.
 He has been a Managing Director with Scott-Macon Group, Inc., an investment bank, since 2013.
 He has served as a director of Maersk Line, Limited (shipping and transportation) since 2017.
-Mr. Blackford brings to the Board experience in mergers and acquisitions, recapitalizations, financing and general corporate finance advisory activities.

-Simms C. Browning, age 82, has been a director of the Corporation since 2005.
+Mr. Blackford brings to the Board experience in mergers and acquisitions, recapitalizations, financing and general corporate finance advisory activities. - Simms C. Browning, age 83, has been a director of the Corporation since 2005.
 Mr. Browning retired in 2003 following a 33-year career with Neuberger Berman, LLC, an asset manager, where he served as a Vice President in research, sales and asset management capacities.
 He is a certified financial analyst.
-Mr. Browning brings to the Board extensive experience in research and investing.

-Donald G. Calder, age 85, has been a director of the Corporation since 1982.
+Mr. Browning brings to the Board extensive experience in research and investing. - Donald G. Calder, age 86, has been a director of the Corporation since 1982.
 Mr. Calder was the Chairman of Clear Harbor Asset Management, LLC from 2010 to 2020 after a 45-year affiliation with G.L.
 Ohrstrom & Co., a private investment firm, where he served as President.
 Mr. Calder previously served as a director of Brown-Forman Corporation until 2010, Carlisle Companies, Inc. until 2009 and Roper Technologies, Inc. until 2008.
 Mr. Calder brings to the Board knowledge of private equity investing.
-Mr. Calder's prior service on other public company boards provides him with valuable experience.
+Mr. Calder's prior service on other public company boards provides him with valuable experience. - David M. Poppe, age 59, has been a director of the Corporation since 2020.

-David C. Colander, age 75, has been a director of the Corporation since 2009.
-Mr. Colander has been a Professor of Economics at Middlebury College since 1982.
-He has authored or co-authored numerous economics textbooks and articles.
-Mr. Colander brings to the Board insight with respect to general economic conditions.

-Jay R. Inglis, age 88, has been a director of the Corporation since 1973.
-He has been retired since 2014 after a long career as an attorney in the insurance industry.
-From 2006 to 2014, he was Vice President and General Counsel for International Claims Management, Inc., an insurance management company.
-Prior thereto, he was Executive Vice President of National Marine Underwriters, an insurance management company.
-Mr. Inglis has a broad perspective based on his tenure on the Corporation's Board as well as his experience as a lawyer, investment banker and insurance executive.

-David M. Poppe, age 58, has been a director of the Corporation since 2020.
 He has served as President of Giverny Capital Asset Management since 2020.
-Prior thereto, he was a private investor after a twentyyear career with Ruane, Cunniff & Goldfarb ("RCG"), the investment adviser to Sequoia Fund.
+Prior thereto, he was a private investor after a twenty-year career with Ruane, Cunniff & Goldfarb ("RCG"), the investment adviser to Sequoia Fund.
 He served as Chief Executive Officer of RCG from 2016 to 2018, and as President of RCG from 2006 to 2016.
 He served as a Director and Co-manager of Sequoia Fund from 2006 to 2016.
 He brings extensive investment experience as well as corporate governance experience to the Board.